kulp/tynsel/README.md

 ## Building

+In order to compute the notch filter coefficients, you will need the `signal` package installed for [GNU Octave]:

+    octave --eval "pkg install -forge signal control"

 Unless you are building for an AVR target like the [ATTINY412], you probably want to build just the `gen` and `listen` targets:

     make gen listen